renabridged/Social-Inequality-Dynamics/README.md

 ## HOW IT WORKS

-(what rules the agents use to create the overall behavior of the model)

 All agents start in a random position in the environment, are colored gray and have income according to a uniform distribution in the interval 2 * INITIAL-INCOME - INITIAL-INCOME.

 An interaction (STEP) of this model has the following rule: a non-interacting agent (gray color) and one of its neighbors (also non-interacting) are randomly selected at a distance initially defined by the INTERACTION-RADIUS slider; for the agent with the lowest income, the two agents bet a percentage (initially defined by the PERCENTAGE-OF-INCOME slider) of that value; the winner will be decided by random choice with equal probability for both.
 The winning agent updates his income with the value of his old income plus the bet percentage and changes his color to blue (winner).
 The losing agent (loser) updates his income with his old income minus the bet percentage and changes his color to red.
 At each interaction, we test whether there are agents with income less than 1.
 If there are agents with income less than 1, the agent's income is null and its color changes to orange (with-zero-income), but if not there are agents with income less than or equal to 1, nothing is done.

 ## HOW TO USE IT

-(how to use the model, including a description of each of the items in the Interface tab)

 Initially, the observer is asked to define the following variables: